 When Thebes became the capital of unified Egypt, the construction work started in Amun’s precinct.
-Almost every pharaoh from that dynasty added something in the temple site.
+Almost every pharaoh from that dynasty added something to the temple site.
 Queen Hatshepsut constructed some monuments and restored the original Precinct of Mut.
 In addition to this, she had twins obelisks, which were chosen to be put in the entrance of the temple and one of them is considered the tallest surviving ancient obelisks on earth but unfortunately, the other one has broken and toppled.
 Queen Hatshepsut also ordered to establish two more obelisks as a sign for celebration for being a pharaoh for sixteen pharaohs.
 One of them was broken during the construction process and a third one replaced it.
 This broken obelisk has moved to Aswan and it was called later the Unfinished Obelisk.

-Inside the Karnak Temple
+Discover Best Sites Inside the Karnak Temple

 Precinct of Amun-Re

 It is the largest precinct in the temple complex, which was dedicated to Amun, the main deity of the Theban triad.
 There are many colossal statues inside this precinct.
 It also contains the largest obelisk that weighs 328 tonnes and stands 29 meters tall.

 This area was dedicated to Montu.
 It is located to the north of Amun’s complex.
 There is a large court, which was decorated by a colonnade dating from the 25th dynasty Kushite period.
 It was built of mud-brick and restored by Nectanebo in the 30th dynasty.